pavelchristof/gomoku-ai/README.md

 self-play, inspired by AlphaGo.
 It is written in a mix of C++ and Python, using TensorFlow.
 Simplicity is favored, but performance is not sacrificed.

 Gomoku is a more advanced variant of tic-tac-toe.
-The game is played on a 19x19 board on which players put down stones in turns.
+The players put down stones in turns on a 19x19 board.
 The first player to get 5 stones in a row (vertically, horizontally or diagonally) wins.

 The plan
 ========